Tobacco (film): Background

 In August 1951, the publishing house Narodna Kultura received an internal review of Dimitar Dimov's novel Tobacco from the literary critic Pantelei Zarev.
 In his review, Zarev made recommendations for corrections in the novel, so that it could be accurate to the principles of socialist realism.
 However, the novel was printed without the recommended corrections.

 In the late autumn of the same year, the book was already on the market.
 Reader interest in Dimov's work exceeded expectations and the book was sold out within days.
 In January 1952, Dimov was personally congratulated with a letter from Prime Minister Valko Chervenkov.
 This did not become public knowledge, but word of mouth spread in literary circles, and in the same month, the Union of Bulgarian Writers nominated Tobacco for the Dimitrov Prize.

 Other writers were envious and proposed a discussion of the novel's nomination.
 At the forum itself, Dimov was criticized for "bending" the party doctrine, and in February of the same year, the Literature Front newspaper published several reviews in a row that criticised the novel.
-Chervenkov attempted to protect Dimov and his work through articles in the Worker's Deed, but literary critics were almost completely unanimous in their insistence on corrections in the novel.
+Chervenkov attempted to protect Dimov and his work through articles in the Worker's Deed, but literary critics were almost unanimous in their insistence on corrections in the novel.
 According to some of them, Dimov professed a bourgeois philosophy.
 Forced by the circumstances, Dimov revised his novel and added 260 new pages, in which he explained the principles of the story from a Marxist point of view.

 In 1962, Nikola Korabov began working on a film adaptation of the novel alongside Dimov.
 Korabov wrote the characters' plot lines, as well as the film's episodes and composition, while Dimov worked on the dialogues.
 The film's production, however, was also surrounded by controversy.

 When word spread around that Nevena Kokanova would play Irina, the Arts Council expressed its disapproval.
 At that time, she was a trainee actress at the Yambol Theatre, with one or two small roles.
 Some described Korabov's decision to cast her as "crazy", while Kokanova herself was described as "unprepossessing".
 Kokanova ultimately portrayed the character which was her breakout role.